-4. Prune login items: Once you've quit some background applications, you need to make sure they don't run automatically the next time you log in.
-To do this, open the Accounts pane of System Preferences.
-Go to the Login Items view and locate any items in the list you can afford not to have open when you log in.
-Select each one and click the - button.
+3. Prune login items: Once you've quit some background applications, you need to make sure they don't run automatically the next time you log in: Open the Accounts pane of System Preferences (the Users & Groups pane in Lion).
+Go to the Login Items view and locate any items in the list you don't need to open when you log in.
+Select each one and click the minus - button.